flea2003/TrackAnomalyDetection/backend/README.md

 - [At the moment we use fully default settings].

 Afterwards, start 3 bash terminals.
 Locate to the kafka folder in each of the terminals.

+Note: if you have managed to start the Druid database, you can omit this step.
 In the first one, run the following command to start the Zookeeper server:
 ```bash
 bin/zookeeper-server-start.sh config/zookeeper.properties